Bulletproof Your Sleep with Vitamin D

 In fact, too much vitamin D can cause headaches and inflammation; and chronic over supplementation can be toxic.

 As more research is being done on D, we are just beginning to find out the importance of the dosage of vitamin D. Additionally with the amount you take, the time you take vitamin D is a crucial factor in upgrading your sleep.

 When to Take Vitamin D

-Vitamin D is inversely related to melatonin, your sleep hormone, so it makes sense that taking it at night disrupts sleep.
+Vitamin D is inversely related to melatonin, your sleep hormone, so it makes sense that taking it at night could disrupt your sleep.
 I’ve noticed this effect personally.
-For this reason, there is no reason to take vitamin D at night.

 An n=1 experiment done by gwern.net also concludes that taking vitamin D in the morning is best.
-Using a ZEO, his morning dose of D increased REM, deep sleep, and number of hours increased.
+Using a ZEO, his morning dose of D increased REM, deep sleep, and number of hours slept.
 He looked at taking the same dosage at night, and his sleep quality plummeted.
-(11)

 My biohacking experiments have similar results.
 When I’ve taken D in the morning I had my usual great sleep.
 When I’ve taken D at night, I had a restless night.

 In our busy worlds, healthy sleep is gold.
 If we do not receive the right amounts of vitamin D, sleep suffers.
 If you live a stressful life, sleep is even more important.

 There are other reasons to figure out how much and when to take vitamin D. In a study with chronic pain patients, vitamin D helped reduce pain, improve quality of life, and increase sleep.
 Having adequate levels of D may protect against cancer, control inflammation, heart disease, poor mood, and may help regulate the immune system.
 Most people are vitamin D deficient and do not know how it can help improve their lives.